fastapi/fastapi/docs/en/docs/tutorial/security/index.md

     * HTTP Basic authentication.
     * HTTP Digest, etc.
 * `oauth2`: all the OAuth2 ways to handle security (called "flows").
-    * Several of these flows are appropriate for building an OAuth 2.0 authentication provider (like Google, Facebook, Twitter, GitHub, etc):
+    * Several of these flows are appropriate for building an OAuth 2.0 authentication provider (like Google, Facebook, Twitter, GitHub, etc.):
         * `implicit`
         * `clientCredentials`
         * `authorizationCode`